+- connect-User makes TCP connections

+- slip-SLIP connections (terminal server only)

-- connect-User makes TCP connections - enable-Use of enable command tacacs-server extended
+- enable-Use of enable command

+tacacs-server extended

 Enables an extended TACACS mode.
 This mode provides information about the terminal requests for use in setting up UNIX auditing trails and accounting files for tracking use of devices which use extended TACACS.
 This information includes responses from devices and validation of user requests.
 An unsupported, extended TACACS server is available from Cisco Systems for UNIX users who want to create the auditing programs.